 There are certain risks to posting online, whether a picture or a video.
 Without caring for internet privacy, teens could be sharing personal information about themselves, like where they live or go to school, and any potential predator can view it.
 That will put teens in a very vulnerable position.

 - Teens must learn about online privacy and its limitations to not misuse information about them.

 - Teens should ask their friends’ permission before posting pictures or videos that include them.

 - Many apps and websites have terms and conditions about using personal information.
 That shows that they are serious about respecting users’ privacy.
 If any apps require permission to use personal data, teens need to think twice before letting them have it, just in case.

 - Strong passwords and passcodes for their devices help them protect their information if the device is lost or stolen.

-- Public Wi-Fi is not secure, and anybody can access the device connected to a public wireless connection and view their content.
-Teens need to be wary of the content they are exploring on their devices while being connected to a shared internet connection.
-They can also install a VPN or Virtual Private Network in their devices and have it activated in public to secure a connection while browsing the internet.
+- Public Wi-Fi is not secure, and anybody can access a device connected to a public wireless connection and view their content.
+Teens must be wary of the content they explore on their devices while connected to a shared internet connection.
+They can also install a VPN or Virtual Private Network on their devices and activate it publicly to secure a connection while browsing the internet.

-the internet and social media platforms have been here to stay for a very long time.
+the internet and social media platforms have been here to stay long.
 It’s fun to share things with friends, view their lifestyles online, and meet new people with like-minded interests on social media platforms.
 Teenagers still need to be cautious and limit what they post and share on the internet.
-Parents should talk to their children about internet privacy for teens and privacy settings, and sharing personal information online.
+Parents should talk to their children about internet privacy for teens and privacy settings and sharing personal information online.